BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 * [Coloring above/below a threshold](https://github.com/gionkunz/chartist-plugin-threshold)
     - This Chartist plugin can be used to divide your Line or Bar chart with a threshold.
 Everything above and below the threshold will be tagged with a special class, in order for your to apply different styling where appropriate.
-Also, [W3Schools](https://www.w3schools.com/html/) is a web deveolper information website that is referenced on this app.
-The site provides a reference maunal covering many aspects of the web application HTML, CSS, JavaScript programming.

 ## Back-End Development